jvfon/Blog/articles/tech/Shopify/shopify-developers.md

 Go to your Shopify store: https://store-name.myshopify.com/admin/apps/private/261901854222, then find the password field, copy it and replace "[your-password]" with the password you copied from your store.

-The same thing do with the store name and them name.
+The same thing do with the store name.
 Go the search field of the browser, copy the store name from there: store-name.shopify.com.

 "[theme-name]" Here is where you put name of your theme name that "nameTheme.API".
 Hit "enter".